GIREESHKUMARRAYI/DevPulse/devlog.md

 * 📄 Created `README.md`, `devlog.md`, `prompts.md`, `architecture.md`
 * 💭 Started thinking about what core metrics to include.
 * 🔐 Decided to keep daily evidence in `proof/` including screen recordings and logs.

+## Day 2 – [June 28, 2025]
+🧭 Faced complexity while thinking about how to make DevPulse truly practical and impactful.

+📚 Encountered several unfamiliar terms and deep technical concepts — especially around GitHub event APIs, developer KPIs, and AI integration patterns.

+🛑 Took a short intentional gap to clear my mind and reflect on what I was really trying to build.

+💡 Realized that DevPulse isn't just a project — it’s a way to show that I understand real engineering pain points and can build tools to solve them.

+✍️ Understood that half-baked understanding is risky, especially for a tool meant to help professionals.

+🎯 Decided to pause feature development temporarily and dive deep into:

+GitHub Insights & REST/GraphQL APIs

+DORA Metrics & SPACE Framework

+AI use cases in DevOps (NLP on commits, embeddings for summaries, etc.)

+🧠 Gained valuable insights that will help in designing a solid and scalable foundation.

+🔄 This learning loop will help avoid rework later and align the tool with real engineering team needs.